inobulles/blender/README.md

 - [ ] Automatically follow the aquaBSD system theme.
 - [ ] Integrations with [aquaBSD Launchpad](https://github.com/inobulles/aquabsd-launchpad).
 - [ ] Smooth scrolling.
+- [ ] Use SDL as an audio backend by default instead of PulseAudio.

 ## Building on aquaBSD